csev/cc4e/book/chap07.md

     prog <infile

-causes _prog_ to read inf lie instead of the terminal.
-The switching of the input is done in such a way that _prog_ itself is oblivious to the change; in particular, the string "<infile" is not included in the command-line arguments in `argv`.
+causes _prog_ to read `infile` instead of the terminal.
+The switching of the input is done in such a way that _prog_ itself is oblivious to the change; in particular, the string `<infile" is not included in the command-line arguments in `argv`.
 The input switching is also invisible if the input comes from another program via a pipe mechanism; the command line

     otherprog | prog